 The Academy coordinates the representation of the U.S. profession globally.

-The American Academy of Actuaries is a 17,500-member professional association whose mission is to serve the public and the U.S. actuarial profession.
+The American Academy of Actuaries is an 18,000-member professional association whose mission is to serve the public and the U.S. actuarial profession.
 The Academy assists public policymakers on all levels by providing leadership, objective expertise, and actuarial advice on risk and financial security issues.
 The Academy also sets qualification, practice, and professionalism standards for actuaries in the United States.